numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 float32 versus int32).
 Array objects are typed, but cannot represent multidimensional data.
 And finally, providing a quality implementation of matrix multiplication is highly non-trivial.
-The naive nested loop implementation is very slow and its use would create a dangeous trap for users.
-But the alternative of providing a competitive matrix multiply would require that Python link to a BLAS library, which brings a set of new complications -- among them that several popular BLAS libraries (including the one that ships by default on OS X) currently break the use of ``multiprocessing`` [#blas-fork].
+The naive nested loop implementation is very slow and providing it in the Python core would just create a trap for users.
+But the alternative -- providing a modern, competitive matrix multiply -- would require that Python link to a BLAS library, which brings a set of new complications.
+In particular, several popular BLAS libraries (including the one that ships by default on OS X) currently break the use of ``multiprocessing`` [#blas-fork].
 Thus we'll continue to delegate dealing with these problems to numpy and friends, at least for now.

 There are also non-numeric Python builtins which define ``__mul__`` (``str``, ``list``, ...).
 We do not define ``__matmul__`` for these